Background Properties in CSS

 This property will scale or expand the image proportionately to set the background as large as possible.

-The image in our demo (back2.png) has a similar width and height of 106px each.
+The image back2.png, has "width 106px and height 106px".
 But the DIV element, let us assume has width: 500px and height: 300px.
-So the contain property will expand the image to an extent, where it fits inside the element.
+So the contain property will expand the image to an extent, where it "fits" inside the element.

 Using keyword "cover"